Kravchuk-Ekaterina/FastQC-analogue/README.md

 # FastQC-analogue
 Implementation of an analogue of the FastQC program <br>

 FastQC aims to provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
 It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.
-You can find more informatio here: https://www.bioinformatics.babraham.ac.uk/projects/fastqc/ <br>
+You can find more information here: https://www.bioinformatics.babraham.ac.uk/projects/fastqc/ <br>

 The goal is to implement the programm which is analoge of the FastQC <br>